 Deadline for Applications for Fall 2024 admission to the PhD in Anthropology: January 15, 2024.

-An Anthropology PhD Program Info Session will take place on Tuesday, November 7th from 11:00am – 12:00pm PT on Zoom.
-This virtual event is for prospective students who want to receive more information about the doctoral program and application requirements.
-Prospective students will also get to meet the Director of Graduate Studies of the PhD program and the Chair of the Anthropology department.
-Click here to RSVP for this virtual info session.
+An Anthropology PhD Program Information Session took place on Tuesday, November 7th, 2023 from 11:00am – 12:00pm PT via Zoom.
+This virtual event was for prospective students who wanted to receive more information about the doctoral program and application requirements.
+Prospective students met the Director of Graduate Studies and the Chair of the Anthropology department.
+To see the recording of the meeting, please email email@example.com.

 USC Dornsife Anthropology offers a competitive fellowship package for our PhD students.
 The fellowship currently includes a $35,700 yearly stipend (AY 23-24), health and dental insurance, and most mandatory university fees.
 Two years of financial support is provided without other obligations, and an additional 3 years via graduate teaching fellowships.

 Incoming PhD candidates are automatically considered to receive supplementary top-off funds, such as the Provost’s Fellowship Top Off, which currently increases the overall stipend amount for eligible students to $38,700 (AY 23-24).